Home

 A combination of other primates are also inhabited in Bwindi and they include the rare L’Hoests monkeys, red tailed monkeys, blue monkeys, black and white colobus monkeys, olive baboons, vervet monkeys and nocturnal prosimians like bush babies and pottos.
 In simple terms the impenetrable forest is an island of rare biodiversity which is also surrounded by the ocean of densely populated picturesque terraced farmlands!

-Things to Do in Bwindi
+Things to Do in Bwindi National Park

-The most popular activity in Bwindi Impenetrable National Park is gorilla trekking, with most visitors to Uganda traveling to the park to view these captivating creatures in the rainforest.
+The most popular activity in Bwindi Impenetrable National Park is gorilla trekking, with most visitors to Uganda traveling to the park to view these captivating creatures in the rain forest.

 Bwindi Impenetrable National Park is also the only place in the world where you can take part in the gorilla habituation experience, which includes spending up to 4 hours tracking an unhabituated group of gorillas before they’re regularly tracked on standard gorilla trekking trips.